zooniverse/mapping-viz-tools/README.md

 # Mapping Viz Tools
 Tools to Visualize Floating Forest Classifications

+Don't forget the [Wiki](https://github.com/zooniverse/mapping-viz-tools/wiki)!
+You can find some great information there about the Mapping Viz Tools infrastructure.

 Be sure to check out [Zoomapper](https://github.com/zooniverse/zoomapper), which serves custom mbtiles for this app to consume.

 ## Available Scripts